tmcrs123/software-development-notes/C#/Dotnet/Notes.md

 This behaviour means 2 things:

 - The global exception handler middleware needs to be the first registered because (next line)
 - If an exception is thrown along the middleware chain it's bubbles up to the exception handler middleware

 Other things to take into account:

 Static file middleware - this should be called early in the pipeline so that it can short circuit request without going through the pipeline.
-Also this middle is **unauthenticated!** Any files served under this middleware are publicly available
+Also this middleware is **unauthenticated!** Any files served under this middleware are publicly available

 Your custom middleware always runs after .NET build in middleware EXCEPT the `Endpoint` middleware (your route handlers essentially)